joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 ## The actors (who is really part of the system)

-we have stacking layers of trust. in an optimal secure system, only users are trusted. the next level of trust is the organizations itself, e.g. a company where the user works. the next level is the service provider, e.g. an online mail service. after that, we get the mail providers storage cloud. then the operating system used for storage
+we have stacking layers of trust. in an optimal secure system, only users are trusted. the next level of trust is the organizations itself, e.g. a company where the user works. the next level is the service provider, e.g. an online email service. after that, we get the email providers storage cloud. then the operating system used for storage

 we are not saying: dont trust your employer, dont trust anyone.
 What we are saying is "dont make the entire internet a trusted part of your system.
 Use all the services you want, but dont treat them like inner circle members."